stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     > **Note**: There is a current issue where the Build settings are uneditable and set to .NET version 4.0.
 We will change this to the proper framework version in upcoming steps.

-9. Select **Save** from the top toolbar.
+8. Select **Save** from the top toolbar.

-10. Return to the **serverless-architecture-lab** repository on the GitHub website in a web browser.
+9. Return to the **serverless-architecture-lab** repository on the GitHub website in a web browser.
 From the top menu, select **Actions**.

     ![The serverless-architecture-lab repository displays with the Actions menu item highlighted.](media/githubrepo_actionsmenu.png "GitHub repository screen")

-11. From beneath the **All workflows** heading, select the **Build and deploy dotnet core app to Azure Function App - TollBoothFunctions-{SUFFIX}**.
+10. From beneath the **All workflows** heading, select the **Build and deploy dotnet core app to Azure Function App - TollBoothFunctions-{SUFFIX}**.
 Select the **master_TollBoothFunctions-{SUFFIX}** link directly below the title.

     ![The Build and deploy workflow screen is shown with the yml file link highlighted beneath the workflow title.](media/buildanddeployworkflow_landingpage.png "Workflow landing page")

-    > **Note**: It is expected that the initial workflow has failed, this is because the incorrect framework is specified in the YML document.
+    > **Note**: It is expected that the initial workflow has failed.
+The incorrect framework is specified in the YML document.

-12. On the YML file screen, select the pencil icon to edit the document inline.
+11. On the YML file screen, select the pencil icon to edit the document inline.

     ![The YML file screen displays with the pencil icon highlighted.](media/edit_yml_file_menu.png "YML file")

-13. On line 14, change the **DOTNET_VERSION** value to **'3.1.x'**.
+12. On line 14, change the **DOTNET_VERSION** value to **'3.1.x'**.
 Be sure not to edit the structure of this file, **ONLY** change the value.
 Then select **Start commit**.

     ![The YML file screen displays an editor with the DOTNET_VERSION value changed to 3.1.x, the Start commit button is highlighted.](media/yml_edit_dotnetversion.png "Editing a YML file")

-14. In the **Commit changes** dialog, enter the comment **Changed .NET version**, then select **Commit changes**.
+13. In the **Commit changes** dialog, enter the comment **Changed .NET version**, then select **Commit changes**.

     ![The Commit changes dialog displays with the Changed .NET version comment and the Commit changes button highlighted.](media/yml_commit_changes.png "Commit changes dialog")

-15. Committing the YML file update will trigger a new deployment that will succeed.
+14. Committing the YML file update will trigger a new deployment that will succeed.
 You can see the status of the currently running or past workflows on the Actions tab of the repository.

     ![A successful deployment workflow displays.](media/successful_workflow_execution.png "Successful workflow run")